Swissbite/swissbite/projects.md

 Side note: This list may not be complete.
 This are the projects I can note on my resumee and are - therefore - not sensitiv

 ## 2020 - today - [EnergieSchweiz.ch](https://www.energieschweiz.ch)
-Relaunch EnergieSchweiz with Contentful as headless CMS
+Relaunch [energieschweiz.ch](https://www.energieschweiz.ch), redesign of the architecture to a completely headless, content reusable and statically generated site with many services and tools.

-Activities:
+My roles:

-- Architecture Platform
+- Software and solution architect
-- Architecture Content Model
+- Content model architect
-- Architecture System Integrations
+- Software engineer and technical lead

 Technologies / Products:
 	Contentful, Algolia, Gatsby, Scala, GitLab as CI/CD, Kubernetes / Ranger.